zhongchen43/doa-library/README.md

 # doa-library
-Library for direction-of-arrival (DOA) estimation in array signal processing
+A set of MATLAB functions for direction-of-arrival (DOA) estimation related applications, including array designs, various DOA estimators, and tools to compute Cramer-Rao bound (CRB).
+It serves as a small toolbox for my research related to array signal processing.
+##